Archtec-io/xdecor-libre/README.md

       in some food items.
 Collect the soup with a bowl
 * Lever: Pull the lever to activate doors next to it
 * Pressure Plate: Step on it to activate doors next to it
+* Chessboard: Play Chess against a player or the computer

 The chessboard, radio and speaker are purely decorative and have no special functionality.